Demonstration of analyzers for multimode photonic time-bin qubits: Measurements and Results

-A more rigorous verification of entanglement takes practical assumptions into account, including the photon loss in the channel and path-dependent transmission in the MM-TQA.
-We numerically find minimum visibilities required to detect the presence of entanglement for arbitrary 2 $\times$ 3-dimensional quantum system (see SI).
-Measured visibilities $\mathcal{V}_{\rm{z}}$ = 0.95~$\pm$~0.02 and $\mathcal{V}_{\rm{xy}}$ = 0.81~$\pm$~0.02 averaged over various AOIs are well above the obtained classical bound, revealing clear evidence of entanglement (see Fig. 5).
-Note that the obtained numerical results are valid regardless of the system efficiency and mismatched transmission between the two paths of TQA.
+The suitability of our MM-TQA for quantum communication is further substantiated by examining the CHSH-Bell inequality~\cite{J.F.
+Clauser 1969} using Method 1.
+We search for the maximally achievable CHSH-Bell parameter $S$ within the correlation data taken while the measurement basis of the time-bin qubits drifted slowly.
+The observed maximum value of $S_{\rm{exp}}$ = 2.42~$\pm$~0.05 is in good agreement with the predicted parameter $S_{\rm{theo}}$ = 2.47~$\pm$~0.02 calculated assuming the state described in Eq.
+(3) is transmitted through asymmetric depolarization channel [see Appendix A].
+We reframe a more rigorous verification of entanglement considering the practical assumptions, including photon loss in the channel and path-dependent transmission in the MM-TQAs.
+We numerically find minimum visibilities required to detect the presence of entanglement for an arbitrary 2 $\times$ 3-dimensional quantum system, in which an additional dimension of the time-bin photon is taken into account due to channel transmission loss [see Appendix C].
+The measured visibilities for various AOIs are found to be well above the obtained classical bound [see Fig. 6], showing clear evidence of entanglement.
+Note that the numerical results are valid regardless of the system efficiency and mismatched transmission between the two paths of the MM-TQAs. \\